amandamartin-dev/women-led-open-source/README.md

 ## Content

-[Open Source Stories](https://www.opensourcestories.org/) - Podcast - The Open Source Stories project celebrates this expanded view on what is counted and who represents open source by collecting narratives from creators, contributors, and consumers alike.
+[Open Source Stories](https://www.opensourcestories.org/) - Podcast by [Julia Ferraioli](https://github.com/juliaferraioli) & [Amanda Casari](https://github.com/amcasari) - The Open Source Stories project celebrates this expanded view on what is counted and who represents open source by collecting narratives from creators, contributors, and consumers alike.